BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/Lab02A.md

 ## Before You Start

 Before you start this lab, ensure that you have completed [Lab 1A](Lab01A.md) and [Lab 1B](Lab01B.md), which include tasks to create the Azure Machine Learning workspace and other resources used in this lab.
+Then follow these steps to initialize the compute you'll need for this lab:

+1. In [Azure Machine Learning studio](https://ml.azure.com), on the **Compute** page, on the **Training clusters** tab, click the name of the **aml-cluster** training cluster you created previously.
+2. Edit your training cluster to change the **Minimum number of nodes** to 2 (so both the minimum and maximum number of nodes is 2), and click **Update**.
+This will ensure that your cluster nodes are always running, and minimize the time you will need to wait for them to start.

+    > **Important**: If you decide not to complete this lab, reset the minimum number of nodes to 0 to avoid incurring unnecessary cost.

 ## Task 1: Create a Designer Pipeline and Explore Data